 David Blumental advises Asia-based and international clients on a wide range of cross-border energy and natural resource transactions, including upstream oil and gas, LNG project development, and long-term offtake agreements, petrochemicals, chemicals, and mining projects in China, North and South America, Africa, Russia and the CIS, Southeast Asia, and Australia.
 He serves as Global Co-Chair of the firm’s Oil & Gas Industry Group, with almost 20 years of on-the-ground experience working in China and on China-related matters.

 In addition to advising on transactional matters, Mr. Blumental regularly counsels clients on cross-border litigation, arbitration, compliance, and corporate governance matters involving Chinese or other Asian parties.

-Mr. Blumental is listed in the A-List 2017: China’s top 100 lawyers by China Business Law Journal and is ranked Band 1 for China, Energy, & Natural Resources (International Firms) by Chambers Asia-Pacific 2018 and Chambers Global 2017, noting that he is "an oil and gas expert.
+Mr. Blumental was listed in the A-List 2017: China’s Top 100 Lawyers by China Business Law Journal and has been ranked Band 1 for China Energy & Natural Resources (International Firms) by Chambers since 2014, noting that he is "an oil and gas expert.
 He also speaks perfect Mandarin, which is highly useful and impressive."

 Mr. Blumental’s representative experience includes advising:

 - A consortium of three Indian oil and gas companies, Oil India Limited, Indian Oil Corporation Limited, and Bharat PetroResources Limited, on the acquisition, from Rosneft, of a:

 - 23.9% stake in JSC Vankorneft, which holds the Vankor Licenses in Eastern Siberia

 - 29.9% stake in Taas-Yuryakh Neftegazodobycha, a Russia-based oil and gas exploration and production company